ErpNetDocs/tech/modules/system/security/groups/power-users.md

 2. **UI Restrictions**

-   - The Power Users group is displayed in the program’s dropdown list as “Power Users | Потребители с разширени права.”
+   - The Power Users group is displayed in the program’s dropdown list as “Power Users”.
    - Editing restrictions for this group are enforced by front-end validation and back-end rules (e.g., error thrown on unauthorized modification attempts).

 3. **Business Rule Enforcement**

    - Rule **R37166 SecurityGroup – System Group Update Not Allowed** ensures that users cannot modify the Power Users group configuration.

 The Power Users role enhances system functionality by delegating access control responsibilities to designated users without compromising administrative security.

 This role bridges the gap between Normal Users and Administrators, ensuring a scalable and secure management framework.